-Adjusted earnings were a loss of \$16 million in the current period, a lower loss of \$141 million.
+Adjusted earnings were a loss of \$27 million in the current period, a lower loss of \$122 million.

-- lower other expenses due to the settlement of a reinsurance-related matter in the prior period; and - lower costs associated with insurance-related activities due to: - lower liabilities in our ULSG business from the impact of new reinsurance agreements entered into in the prior period; and - lower paid claims, net of reinsurance; - partially offset by - higher paid claims, a net increase in liability balances resulting from year-over-year changes made in connection with the AAR.
+- lower other expenses due to the settlement of a reinsurance-related matter in the prior period; and - lower costs associated with insurance-related activities due to: - lower liabilities from the impact of new reinsurance agreements entered into in the prior period; and - lower paid claims, net of reinsurance; - partially offset by - a net increase in liability balances resulting from year-over-year changes made in connection with the AAR.